SAML-Toolkits/python-saml/README.md

 #### SP setup ####

-The Onelogin's Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
+The SAML Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
 In the ``demo-django``, it uses the first method.

 After set the ``SAML_FOLDER`` in the ``demo/settings.py``, the settings of the python toolkit will be loaded on the django web.